AI…

 Oh, the tangled web it weaves.

 At the end of the day, AI is just that….artificial.
-I have to admit that though I kind of despise the whole premise, I myself am not free of its claws.
+I have to admit that while I kind of despise the whole premise, I myself am not free of its claws.
 Why?
-Because it is so encompassed in everything.
-Social media is entrenched with it, and I am a Facebook/Instagram user.
+Because it is so enmeshed in everything.
+Starting with social media… it’s entrenched with it, and I am a Facebook/Instagram user.
 So there’s that.
-And our dear friend Alexa is, for all intents and purposes, is a bot and I am regularly adding to my shopping list and beckoning her to play music or answer a trivia question.
+And our friend Alexa, for all intents and purposes, is a bot and I am regularly asking her to add to my shopping list and beckoning her to play music or answer a trivia question.
 Even a simple Google search is now in cahoots as it is implemented into every internet search.
-So am I a user, yes I suppose I am.
+So am I a user?
+Yes, I suppose I am.
 To some extent.
 I’m a reluctant participant.
 A forced user so to speak.

-Another full stop for me is writing assistance.
+Another full stop for me is using writing assistance.
 AI can reword anything you’d like.
-Some are writing full books, posts, blogs and letters with this inhuman intervention.
-It can be discouraging.
-So why even author something, right?
-Nope….I’m continuing on to think and write for myself.
-I do however feel the need to write “AI free” at the end of each blog.
+Some folks are writing full books, posts, blogs and letters with this inhuman intervention.
+It can be very misleading.
+So, my purpose is to continue on and to think and write for myself.
+I do however feel the need to end each blog with “AI free”.
 I really dislike having to.
-It’s like I’m taking credit for something I wrote just in case some may think “hmmmm,that’s AI altered.”
+But it’s something I feel is needful as others may think…“hmmmm, is that AI altered?”

-By golly, it really has “RUN AMOK”!
-The world is starting to lose control to this supposed “benefit”.
+By golly, the fact that we have to validate our originality proves that things have Run Amok.
+The world is starting to lose control with this supposed “benefit”.

 My Take…